Master of Fine Arts (MFA)

 MFA-621 Voice and Speech 3 (3 credits)

-Voice and Speech 3 continues study of the artist's instrument, focusing on the transformative powers of sound and the sound of transformation.
-This course is a deeper dive into the study and application of dialect as well as the use of dramatic digressions such as choral ode, song, or silence.
+Voice and Speech 3 continues study of the artist's instrument with a focus on the transformative power of sound and the sound of transformation.
+This course dives deeper into the study and application of dialect as well as the use of dramatic digressions such as choral ode, song, or even silence.

 MFA-622 Voice and Speech 4 (3 credits)